hamavid/hamavid/src/hannah/blog/lotion.md

 ### Notes on storage
 This lotion contains water (in the aloe), and no preservatives, which means fungi and bacteria that are not necessarily good for you can grow in it. *Use it up before that happens!* You can also make lotion with only oil-based ingredients, which will stand up to parasitic invasion for a bit longer.
 I made some once, but it is so good at moisturizing that after applying it you become the apocryphal frictionless plane and cannot touch anything for *several minutes*.
 A real time suck.

-[//]: # (Tea tree oil is also considered a natural preservative, although whether that idea [works](https://www.ncbi.nlm.nih.gov/pubmed/19508298) on a practical level is [unclear](https://www.treasuredlocks.com/))

-[//]: # (the-truth-about-parabens-and-preservatives-including-natural-preservatives/)

-[//]: # (### Why make lotion?)
-[//]: # (Or for that matter why make anything that you could buy?
-Aren't you still just buying stuff and then doing extra work?
-What's the role of craftsmanship in a post-industrial, hyper-material society, besides an ironic pseudo-artisanal gimmick?
-But, specifically, for lotion:)
-[//]: # (- It might be fun!
-You're not busy, right?- It might be cheaper!
-Maybe you could even sell it, if you are good at things like branding and up for infiltrating a saturated Etsy or Farmer's Market.- It's a (cheap, fun) way to cut down on noxious fragrances and [not make people around you sick](http://www.brownstargirl.org/blog/fragrance-free-femme-of-colour-realness-draft-15).- You can customize the lotion to be the way you want it.- For instance, you can use healthier and/or more ethically-sourced ingredients.- It's cool to know how to do things!
-It makes the world less mysterious, and makes it easier to figure out even more things.)

-[//]: # (### Sources and resources)
-[//]: # (The recipe below is mostly adapted from a [vanilla body lotion](https://healthylivinghowto.com/healthy-homemade-lotion-recipe/) recipe on Healthy Living How-To.
-Other helpful sources include The Little Pine which has a nice list of [5 basic recipes](http://www.thelittlepine.com/easy-homemade-lotion-recipes/), and Great Cakes Soap Works's post about [troubleshooting your lotion](http://www.greatcakessoapworks.com/handmade-soap-blog/index.php/making-lotion-troubleshooting-your-recipe/), which talks about how each ingredient affects the outcome.
-I also really enjoyed this [Gardener's Salve](https://crunchybetty.com/the-roofarm-and-recipes-for-not-just-for-gardeners-salve/) recipe from Crunchy Betty, although I didn't use it per se.
-A lot of people have different answers to that why-do-this question.)